Accounts and Passwords

 [*] postgresql connected to msf3

-Task 1
+Task 2.1

-Enumerate the users on metasploitable using the auxiliary/scanner/smb/smb_enumusers plugin
+Enumerate the users on metasploitable using the auxiliary/scanner/smb/smb_enumusers plugin.

-+ Click here for Cheat
+Click here for a cheat...

 msf > use auxiliary/scanner/smb/smb_enumusers